yxgeee/SpCL/README.md

 ### Updates

+[2020-09-25] `SpCL` has been accepted by NeurIPS on the condition that experiments on DukeMTMC-reID dataset should be removed , since the dataset has been taken down and should no longer be used.

 [2020-07-01] We did the code refactoring to support distributed training, stronger performances and more features.
 Please see [OpenUnReID](https://github.com/open-mmlab/OpenUnReID).

 ## Requirements